 [Repost] Comparison of Leo Lionni & Eric Carle’s Illustration Styles

-Lionni was the first author to introduce the art form of collage into picture books.
-Collages can contain a variety of materials: newspaper clippings, ribbons, small pieces of colored handmade paper, photos or other materials that can be glued to canvas.
-The collage techniques he used are endless: direct collage, collage with oil pastels, collage with other mixed media, such as colored pencils or crayons.
-What never changes in his works is that he can always use blank spaces just right to make his illustrations charming.
-This creative form of collage plus blank space brings a fresh and clean visual effect to picture books.
-Coupled with concise and clear text descriptions, young children are not only deeply attracted to his books, but also easily understand the content of the books.
-My favorite illustration isfish is
+Lionel Leo Lionni was the first author to introduce collage as an art form into picture books.
+Collage can incorporate a wide variety of materials: newspaper clippings, ribbons, small pieces of colored craft paper, photographs, or other materials that can be glued onto canvas.
+His collage techniques were endlessly varied: direct collage, collage with pastels, collage with other mixed media such as colored pencils or crayons.
+What remained constant in his work was his masterful use of white space, which made his illustrations incredibly captivating.
+This collage-and-white-space approach brought a fresh and clean visual effect to picture books.
+Coupled with concise and clear text descriptions, this not only deeply attracted young children to his books but also made it easy for them to understand the content.
+My personal favorite illustration is *Fish Is*.

 [转载]Leo <wbr>Lionni <wbr>& <wbr>Eric <wbr>Carle <wbr>插画风格对比